Skip to main content

 Merchants using Littledata’s Shopify to Google Analytics connection can see upsells directly in Google Analytics.

-• When the order is first processed, before the upsell, a purchase event is sent to Google Analytics.
+• When the order is first processed, before the upsell, a `purchase event is sent to Google Analytics.

-In the real-time reporting view, you will see two purchases with the same ID: one being the original order and the other one being the upsell.
+In the real-time reporting view, you will see two purchases with the same transaction ID: one being the original order and the other one being the upsell.

-How to see upsell events in Segment
+How to see Shopify upsells in Segment

 Merchants using Littledata’s Shopify to Segment connection can see upsell events in a variety of Segment destinations.